notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 - Moderate candidates do better than extremes: [[Jain25moderatesOverperform|Jain25: The real overperformers of the 2024 election might rankle you]]
 - 14% of Trump voters might be movable [[Kessler25noiseTrumpChaosPoll]]
 - heavy R/D polarization on BLM, race: [[Horowitz25policeBLM5yearsFloyd|Horowitz25: Views of Race, Policing and Black Lives Matter in the 5 Years Since George Floyd’s Killing]]
+- [[Bump25protestsNotHelpTrump|Stating the obvious: Mass protests are not going to help Trump]]: R news bubble regarding protests
 ### Polarization Enhancement: Your fellow R is evil (algorithmic)
 - For details & perplexity-derived evidence of implementability see Blake25infightMAGA
 - Moderates do better than extremes: [[Jain25moderatesOverperform|Jain25: The real overperformers of the 2024 election might rankle you]]